joseestudillo/kafka-quick-start/README.md

 The partitions in the log serve several purposes.
 First, they allow the log to scale beyond a size that will fit on a single server.
 Each individual partition must fit on the servers that host it, but a topic may have many partitions so it can handle an arbitrary amount of data.
 Second they act as the unit of parallelism.

+In a group of consumers, each partition is only consumed of only one consumer.
+So if there are more consumers than partitions, these will be idle.

 - _Consumers_: Messaging traditionally has two models:
   - _queuing_: a pool of consumers may read from a server and each message goes to one of them.
   - _publish-subscribe_: the message is broadcast to all consumers.